aadithyapandian/keeper-app/README.md

 # keeper-app

-A simple web app to add and delete notes.
+A simple web based react app to takes notes with option to save and delete.